Bergner's

 P.A.
-Bergner & Co. (also known as Bergner's) was an upscale Midwestern department store in the United States, that was established in 1889.
-The chain is now an online retailer operated by BrandX.com, Inc. The flagship store was located in Peoria, Illinois at The Shoppes at Grande Prairie.
+Bergner & Co. (also known as Bergner's) was an upscale department store in the Midwestern United States, that was established in 1889.
+The chain is now an online retailer operated by BrandX.com, Inc. The flagship store was located in Peoria, Illinois at Sheridan Village.

 History

 Beginnings

 Bergner's was founded in downtown Peoria in 1889 by Peter Alan Bergner.
 The famous red stone building housed six floors that included a tea room, a millinery, a cobbler, and its famous Fine China department.
 The store stood on the corner of Adams at Fulton streets across from the then-rival, Block & Kuhl Company.